 A/N: Well, this is it.
 After nearly two years, this story is finally coming to a close.
 Thank you to everyone who stayed along for the ride; your support throughout this has meant so much to me.
 The Cissatrix shippers may only make up a small part of the Harry Potter fandom, but I've found that they're some of the greatest people I've ever known.
 Through this story I've met so many new friends, many of which I know I'll have forever, as well as a girlfriend who has truly shown me what it's like to love and be loved, instead of just writing about it.
 Bloodlines has been such a significant part of my life the past two years that it's hard to see it go, but I suppose everything has it's time.
 The sequel is planned for early to mid 2013 though, so be on the lookout!
-Thank you again guys, really; you're so fucking awesome :D
+(UPDATE: The sequel was not posted until late 2015, but it at least exists now, lol) Thank you again guys, really; you're so fucking awesome :D

 "Are you mentally deficient?"
 Narcissa slammed her hands into the vanity as she shouted, watching her hair stylist's neat display of products clatter to the floor.
 She grabbed a fist full of her hair and held it up to the woman.
 "I said 'loose curls', you irritating simpleton; not 'give me a bleeding perm!'"